andylang8445/andylang8445.github.iioo/_posts/2020-06-12-TEMSPointSystem.md

 * Have moved to AWS SQL server on Lightsail because of the cost issue
     - AWS SQL server has difficult UI for a entry-level users, but can access the server directly from the web page(Still easier to use other program.
 I used Sequel Pro)
 ### Image server
+Server used to load logos and design factors that are in svg, jpeg, and png form
+* Initially used on Google Cloud Platform
+* Moved to a free service, <a href="https://imgur.com">imgur</a>